heliogabalo/FoI/README.md

-### Spec files
+### 3. Spec files

-Specification files -or specs for short; are another example of those files that not belonging to any particular project by itself, it's binded to a development process.
+Specification files -or specs for short; are another example of those files that not belonging to any particular project by itself, it's bonded to a development process.

-This is slightly different of other wide used files, because relates to specific projects, but is not part of the source that the developer coded, to make 'usefull' their application.
+This is slightly different of other wide used files, because relates to specific projects, but is not part of the source that the developer coded, to make 'useful' their application.

 I think a example session should be clear enough:
 1. Pull the file to your foi repository .